-McCarthy & Stone are pleased to announce that the show complex for Stover Court is now open.
+McCarthy & Stone are proud to present Stover Court.
 This contemporary development of 47 one and two bedroom Retirement Living apartments is perfect for over 55s.
 Stover Court sits on the site of the former Newton Abbot Hospital and is located just 160 metres from the historical and vibrant town centre of Newton Abbot.
 This development is ideally located adjacent to a Sainsbury’s convenience store, a doctor's surgery and a pharmacy.

 The design of Stover Court incorporates the preservation of three of the original buildings including the former hospital lift shaft.
 Two have been restored and converted into the lounge, guest suite and laundry.
 In addition, this retirement development has been traditionally designed using a range of natural high quality materials and locally sourced reclaimed stone.
 Next to the homeowners' lounge is the garden, set within a courtyard.
 There is also a herb garden and patio area which provides a pleasant setting to enjoy.

 Newton Abbot benefits from excellent amenities and it is home to one of the largest shopping centres in the county.
 The bustling market town of Newton Abbot is situated in the heart of South Devon at the head of the beautiful Teign Estuary.
 Regarded as the 'Gateway to Moor and Sea' it is close to Dartmoor National Park and the coastal resorts of Torquay and Teignmouth.
 The pretty River Lemon meanders through the centre of the town, its origin being a small spring bubbling out of the ground on the wilds of Dartmoor.